 Address: Talstraße 300, 40822 Mettmann, Germany

-The Neanderthal Museum is a museum located in Talstraße 300, 40822 Mettmann, Germany.
-It is located in the site first discovered by a man as the Neanderthal in Neandertal.
+The Neanderthal Museum is located on the site first discovered by a man, the Neanderthal.
 The museum displays collections that center around the evolution of man.

-The Neanderthal Museum was built based on a design by Zamp Kelp, Julius Krauss, and Arno Brandlhuber in the year 1996.
-This resultant design arrived as a result of a completion held in 1993, where very skilled architects participated (a total of 130) in rendering their proposed designs in the competition.
+The Neanderthal Museum was built based on a design by Zamp Kelp, Julius Krauss, and Arno Brandlhuber in 1996.
+This resultant design resulted from a completion held in 1993, where very skilled architects participated (130) in rendering their proposed designs in the competition.

 The museum records a total of one hundred and seventy visitors per annum.
-In the museum, one can find an actual archaeological park in the original discovery site.
-One can equally find a Stone Age workshop and a trail of art with the name “human traces”.
-Signs in the museum come in English and as well as in German.
+One can find an archaeological park at the original discovery site in the museum.
+One can equally find a Stone Age workshop and a trail of art named “Human Traces.”
+Signs in the museum come in English as well as in German.

 See Related: Best Hotels in Dusseldorf, Germany

 The Sammlung Philara is a privately owned museum in a one thousand seven-hundred square meter space with an impressive, stunning architectural construction.

 Gil Bronner’s collections are very well projected in the museum.
 One could view his art collections with ceilings nine meters above the floor.
 Over twenty years, Gil Bronner has been able to purchase about one thousand three hundred artworks that make up his collection.

 Different internationally established artists have designed or put up these artworks.
 On the roof of the museum building is a terraced sculpture.
 There’s a temporary exhibition in the museum, where items are rotationally being changed over time.